Governance Framework

 The Board recognizes the growing importance of ESG with the market, shareholders, investors and stakeholders placing increased weighting on the ESG performance of a company.
 In light of this trend, the Board has decided that it should be proactive in the development and oversight of the Company’s ESG strategy.

-The Group conducts climate risk assessment exercise with reference to the Task Force on Climate-related Financial Disclosures, (“TCFD”) recommendations, identifying some of the most material physical and transitional risks, their implications and corresponding mitigation measures.
+The Group conducts climate risk assessment exercise with reference to the Task Force on Climate-related Financial Disclosures (“TCFD”), recommendations, identifying some of the most material physical and transitional risks, their implications and corresponding mitigation measures.
 We have been continuously monitoring and disclosing the environmental and climate-related metrics to facilitate a transparent communication with our stakeholders.

-During the year 2023, the Board had reviewed, discussed and approved the Sustainability Report 2022 of the Company as reported by the Risk Management Committee.
+During the year 2024, the Board had reviewed, discussed and approved the Sustainability Report 2023 of the Company as reported by the Strategic and Sustainable Development Committee.
 The Board had ensured all new investment and acquisitions approved last year were in line with the Company’s ESG strategy and ESG-related targets of the Company.
-The Board’s statement and its engagement in relation to the ESG matters of last year are set out in the Company’s Sustainability Report 2023.
+The Board’s statement and its engagement in relation to the ESG matters of last year are set out in the Company’s Sustainability Report 2024.

-For further information of our ESG strategy, governance approach, management of climate-related risks and progress towards our ESG-related targets, please refer to the full version of the Sustainability Report 2023 of the Company as published on the websites of the Company and the Hong Kong Stock Exchange.
+For further information of our ESG strategy, governance approach, management of climate-related risks and progress towards our ESG-related targets, please refer to the full version of the Sustainability Report 2024 of the Company as published on the websites of the Company and the Hong Kong Stock Exchange.

 Financial Reporting